CELEBRATING EXTRAORDINARY WOMEN

 - Lawyers and more

-Any woman who has been an integral part of Colorado culture, or has made a major impact on the lives of others and helped to elevate the status of women and girls in our state, our nation, and, some, around the world is eligible for nomination.
+Any woman who is presently connected or had a past connection to Colorado and has made a major impact on the lives of others as well as helped to elevate the status of women and girls in our state, our nation, and, some, around the world, is eligible for nomination.
 Read more about our inductees and learn how you can nominate an extraordinary woman to the Hall.

 The Colorado Women’s Hall of Fame is a volunteer operated 501(c)(3) Denver nonprofit organization founded in 1985.

 The daily operations of the Colorado Women’s Hall of Fame are carried out by a volunteer Board of Directors.
-The Hall also has an Advisory Board comprised of notable citizens from across the state who support our mission and goals.
 We rely on volunteers to help with the many projects, programs, and events planned by the Board of Directors.
 All share the same goal of educating society about the contributions of Colorado’s remarkable women and ensuring their legacy for future generations.